Romance Languages, M.A. - Italian

 In accordance with the Admission Policy of the Office of Graduate Admissions, the following are the minimum requirements for admission to the MA in Romance Languages:

 - An undergraduate degree from an institution accredited by a recognized regional accrediting agency in the United States.
 Degrees from outside the U.S. must be evaluated by the WES evaluating agency.

-- Undergraduate degree from an Anglophone university or TOEFL with the minimum score of 600, completion of Praxis® Core, or
+- Undergraduate degree from an Anglophone university or TOEFL with the minimum score of 600.

 - Proficiency in the target language at Advanced Low level demonstrated by ACTFL Oral Proficiency Interview (OPI or OPIc) and Written Production Test (WPT).